Windkracht8/RugbyRefereeWatch/PRIVACY.md

-We don't store your data, period.
+We at Windkracht8's Rugby Referee Watch don't store your data, period.